 Jenny Marsh, still dangerously attractive after 5 years in prison for killing a man in defense of her shady lover Harry, clashes at first with parole officer Griff Marat, who's determined ...
 See full summary »

-A serial killer in London is murdering young women whom he meets through the personal columns of newspapers; he announces each of his murders to the police by sending them a cryptic poem.
-After a dancer disappears, the police enlist an American friend of hers, Sandra Carpenter, to answer advertisements in the personal columns and so lure the killer.Written by
+A serial killer in London is murdering young women he meets through the personal columns of newspapers.
+He announces each of his murders to the police by sending them a cryptic poem.
+After a dancer disappears, the police enlist an American friend of hers, Sandra Carpenter, to answer advertisements in the personal columns, and lure the killer.Written by

 David Levene <D.S.Levene@durham.ac.uk>

 26 of 43 people found this review helpful.

 Was this review helpful to you?

 | Report this